Thein-Naing/estore-stripe/README.md

 # Hi there!...
    Finally can link fornt end and stripe account.
-Checkout/payment all working.I created test account/fake card numebred and test it.
+Checkout/payment all working.I created test account/fake card number and tested it.
 ALl work fine.
    You can check below images.
 -  Build a Shopping Cart with React & Stripe
 -  This is the one of the best tutorials from Travesary media youtube channel(youtube.com/@TraversyMedia)/ Guest Creators/